gusxavier/cart-calculator/README.md

 # Cart Calculator

-An app to do the math while shopping (and to learn Flutter's [provider](https://pub.dev/packages/provider) package
+An app to do the math while shopping (and to learn Flutter's [provider](https://pub.dev/packages/provider) package).

 ## Getting Started